Shubham0442/idea-clan-assignment/README.md

 - Only all courses are available to student and admin on separate route
 - Student and admin can see courses availacan able, courses selected and content related to selected to course
 - Students can select maximum 3 courses and content related to selected course
+- Student can remove the selected course
 - All courses can be filtered by students and admin
+- Student can your personal details

 ### Technologies Used
 - ReactJS - for the frontend.